grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/use-notification-templates.md

    {{< figure max-width="940px" src="/static/img/docs/alerting/unified/use-notification-template-9-4.png" caption="Use notification template" >}}

-   For more information on how to write and execute templates, refer to [Using Go's templating language][using-go-templating-language] and [Create notification templates][create-notification-templates].
+   For more information on how to write and execute templates, refer to [Using Go's templating language](ref:using-go-templating-language) and [Create notification templates](ref:create-notification-templates).

 1. Click **Save contact point**.

-{{% docs/reference %}}
-[create-notification-templates]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/alerting/configure-notifications/template-notifications/create-notification-templates"
-[create-notification-templates]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/alerting-and-irm/alerting/configure-notifications/template-notifications/create-notification-templates"

-[using-go-templating-language]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/alerting/configure-notifications/template-notifications/using-go-templating-language"
-[using-go-templating-language]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/alerting-and-irm/alerting/configure-notifications/template-notifications/using-go-templating-language"
-{{% /docs/reference %}}